Kirsten Storms Takes Leave Of Absence From ‘General Hospital’ Amid Health Rumors

 Kirsten Storms has been a staple as Maxie Jones on General Hospital for well over a decade.
 Her portrayal of the feisty daughter of Felicia and Frisco Jones has been a fan-favorite.
-Before landing in Port Charles, Storms was on Days of Our Lives as Belle Black and did several other roles for the Disney Channel.
+Before landing in Port Charles, Storms was on Days of Our Lives as Belle Black, and she acted in several other roles for the Disney Channel.
 Through all of the roles she has played, Maxie seems to be the one she is most recognized for when out in public.

 Recently, there have been rumors circulating about Kirsten Storms and the possibility she may be ill again.
 Her appearance has been frail-looking, often overcompensated for by using more and more makeup on set.
 Storms has not talked about the rumors at all and did scale way back on social media where she used to be very present.
 All of this was noted by fans several weeks ago, shortly after the new year began.
 Since then, she has been on General Hospital less frequently as well.